Israel–Russia relations: 2010s

 During the period preceding the April 2019 Israeli legislative election, Shin Bet chief Nadav Argaman warned that an unnamed foreign country was planning to interfere in the election; media speculation focused on Russia.
 Russia denied the reports.
 Putin's press secretary, Dmitry Peskov, stated that it was "out of the question" and suggested "to not read the Israeli media".
 Benny Gantz and Tamar Zandberg, the leaders of the opposition parties Blue and White and Meretz respectively, subsequently accused Russia of favouring Netanyahu.
 Netanyahu later touted his relationship with Putin in campaign billboards prior to the September 2019 Israeli legislative election.

 Relations improved after 4 April 2019, when Netanyahu again travelled to Moscow to meet Putin.
 Putin returned the remains of IDF soldier Zechariah Baumel, which had been recovered by Russian troops in Syria.
 Netanyahu subsequently thanked Putin for their "personal friendship", while Putin expressed his appreciation for the Israeli policy of honouring Red Army soldiers who fought in World War II.
 Netanyahu also specifically praised the Russian defense ministry, despite its criticisms of Israel following the downing of a Russian plane the year prior, for its contribution to the retrieval of Baumel's remains, which Netanyahu said Israel would "never forget".
 On 25 June 2019, Israel convened its first trilateral summit between its national security adviser and his respective American and Russian counterparts, specifically focusing on the Iranian military presence in Syria.

 In October 2019, Russia arrested Israeli national Naama Issachar for alleged drug smuggling.
 Issachar's family and Israeli officials claimed that Russia had told them she could be released if Aleksei Burkov, a Russian national pending extradition from Israel to the United States, was released to Russia.
 Netanyahu subsequently personally requested a pardon for Issachar from Putin, which Putin said he would consider.
 Israel's High Court ultimately rejected Burkov's appeal against his extradition, leading Russia to condemn the decision as "a breach ... of Israel's international obligations", claiming that the decision "does not contribute to the development of [Russian-Israeli] relations".
 On 29 January 2020, President Putin signed her pardon.
-Her attorney previously noted that no convicted foreigner was ever pardoned by a Russian President before.
-The Russian pardon was reportedly made in exchange for a transfer of ownership of the Alexander Courtyard in Jerusalem to the Russian Orthodox Church.
+Her attorney previously noted that no convicted foreigner was ever pardoned by a Russian president before.
+The Russian pardon was reportedly made in exchange for a transfer of ownership of the Alexander's Courtyard in Jerusalem to the Russian Orthodox Church.

 In December 2019, Netanyahu once again emphasised the importance of his personal relationship with Putin, stating that Putin had told him their countries could have had a military confrontation had it not been for their regular meetings.